 Is ISO 9001:2015 enough on its own?

-ISO 9001 is a strong quality system signal but does not substitute for federal regulatory compliance.
+It's a strong quality-system signal.
+It is not a stand-in for federal regulatory compliance.
 A serious research-grade supplier holds both ISO certification and applicable FDA establishment registration.

 Can I import bacteriostatic water from overseas under RUO?

-Imports are subject to FDA inspection and may be detained if labeling or documentation is non-compliant.
-Domestic manufacture simplifies chain-of-custody and import-alert risk.
+You can, but imports are subject to FDA inspection and may be detained the moment labeling or documentation falls short.
+Domestic manufacture sidesteps most of that — cleaner chain-of-custody, far less import-alert risk.

 Where does USP <71> fit in?